Welcome to Athens port guide!

 - Athens cruise port (Piraeus cruise terminals, local transportation, how to get from Piraeus to Athens)

-- Top 8 things to do in Athens & best Athens shore excursions
+- 11 best things to do in Athens port (including shore excursions)

 - What to explore in the city of Piraeus (within walking distance from the port)

-Visit also our cruise port guides to Mykonos, Santorini, Istanbul, Kusadasi, Crete (Heraklion), Chania, Kotor, Barcelona, Marseille, Rome (Civitavecchia), La Spezia (Cinque Terre), Villefranche, Rhodes
+Visit also our cruise port guides to Mykonos, Santorini, Rhodes, Crete (Heraklion), Chania, Kusadasi

 The port of Piraeus has a large ferry terminal offering roundtrip cruises to Greek islands such as Crete, Santorini, Rhodes, Lesbos, Zakynthos, Kefalonia, Samos, and other Mediterranean destinations.
-In case you are coming on a cruise to Athens, it is advisable that you come earlier to explore the wonderful sites and attractions this city has to offer.
+In case you are coming on a cruise to Athens, you should come earlier to explore the wonderful sites and attractions this city has to offer.

 Piraeus cruise port has 3 passenger cruise terminals that can accommodate up to 11 cruise ships, and each terminal has its own terminal building.